 Account for the content displayed

-Operations centers that use displays to share fine details, like text and schematics, need to ensure the content is legible to everyone in the room — at any viewing distance or angle.
-The same screens also need to meet practical operating needs.
-Decision makers should account for all of these factors:
+Think about the kinds of content your operations center staff will view.
+If you’re using giant displays to share fine details, like text and schematics, then you need to ensure the content is legible to everyone in the room — at any viewing distance or angle.
+Decision makers should account for these factors:

-• Color accuracy and high contrast levels are critical for operators analyzing aerial, radar or seismic imagery, where decisions are directly affected by subtle color differences.
+• Color accuracy and high contrast are critical for operators analyzing aerial, radar or seismic imagery, as decisions can be directly affected by subtle color differences.
 Orange versus red, or light gray versus dark gray, could be the difference between caution and emergency.

 • Ultra-high-resolution video feeds and images are handled differently by the two main types of displays used in video walls.
 A single flat-panel LCD screen can support 4K or even 8K resolution, while a direct view LED screen usually needs much larger dimensions to achieve the same resolution.
 Each LED is a single pixel; aggregating enough pixels to achieve 4K could fill an entire wall.